sourcegraph/cody/TESTING.md

 1. Switch to first account.
 2. Send a message.
 3. Switch to second account.
 4. Send a message.

 These two chats should be isolated between different accounts.
 Both accounts should have one conversation each.

 You should also be able to switch between accounts while tokens are still being generated.

+## Multi-repo context

+### Free/pro accounts:

+1. Open `sourcegraph/cody` project with non-enterprise account.
+2. Open new chat and ask question about current repo (e.g. some class) - assistant should know the answer.
+3. Open new chat and ask question about squirrel - assistant should describe you an animal.
+4. Open new chat and disable local context.
+Ask about current repo (e.g. some class) - assistant should not have a context.
+5. Save current context as default.
+Close the IDE.
+Reopen the IDE.
+    - Go to Chat History tab and open previous chats one by one.
+Both history and context settings are properly preserved.
+    - Open new chat.
+Context should be disabled, as we previously set that as new default.
+Enable it again and set as default.

+### Enterprise accounts:

+1. Open `sourcegraph/cody` project with enterprise account.
+2. Re-do all check from `Testing free/pro accounts` section but now with enterprise account.
+3. Click [+] button in the context panel and type sourcegraph repo url (`github.com/sourcegraph/sourcegraph`)
+    - Validator should block accepting incomplete or invalid URL.
+    - Add the `sourcegraph/sourcegraph` repo by hitting Add button.
+4. Open new chat and ask question about squirrel - assistant should describe you an HTTP server, **NOT** animal.
+5. Set current context as default and open new chat.
+It should use/display default context configuration.
+6. Disable `sourcegraph/sourcegraph` remote repo context.
+7. Ask question about squirrel.
+It should again describe you an animal or have no context.
+8. Save current context as default.
+Close the IDE.
+Reopen the IDE.
+    - Go to Chat History tab and open previous chats one by one.
+Check if both history and context settings are properly preserved.
+    - Open new chat and check if `sourcegraph/sourcegraph` is disabled.
+It should be, as we previously set that as a default.
+Enable it again and set as default.
+    - Open new chat and check if `sourcegraph/sourcegraph` is enabled, it should be.
+    - Remove `sourcegraph/sourcegraph` repo by selecting it, and then clicking [-] button.
+    - Ask question about squirrel.
+It should again describe you an animal or have no context.

 ## Code Search

 All `Code Search` actions are available under the same `Sourcegraph` right-click context menu, so for simplicity, we describe only the **Expected behaviours**.

 To open the context menu:

 1. Open a file in the repository that is indexed by Sourcegraph.
 2. Select the fragment of code you want to search for (for example: `System.out.println` or `println` may be the simplest candidate).
 3. Right-click on selected fragment, navigate to the `Sourcegraph` sub-menu and choose one of the actions.

 ### Find with Sourcegraph...